stevenf7/IsaacSim/source/extensions/isaacsim.test.collection/docs/README.md

 # Usage

-To enable this extension, go to the Extension Manager menu and enable omni.isaac.tests extension.
+To enable this extension, go to the Extension Manager menu and enable isaacsim.test.collection extension.

 # Generate golden image